Create an Amazon Connect Instance

 - Use another phone to call the number you claimed.

-- Press 1 again to move to the front of the queue.
+- Press 1 to move to the front of the queue.

 - Press 1 once more to be connected.

-- Your CCP indicates that your call center is receiving an incoming call.
+- Your Contact Control Panel indicates that your call center is receiving an incoming call.
 Click to accept the call.

 - Click Clear contact.